janik96v/SORASim/Installation/Documentation.md

     - Conda virtual environments can now be activated using the same command `conda activate <venv-name>` as in Anaconda command prompt

-# PX4 & Gazebo Code Dokumentation
+# PX4 & Gazebo Code Documentation

 ## Adding new aircraft/drone model